New Release Never Before Offered — Dockable Waterfront at Tennessee National — May 2nd Grand Opening

 But there’s a gap between the fantasy and the reality.
 Some lake communities look great in the brochure and feel empty when you get there.
 The “lake access” turns out to be a shared ramp 20 minutes away.
 The water is seasonal.
 The social scene doesn’t exist.

-Unlike some lakes in the Southeast that drop dramatically in fall and winter, Tellico holds its water level well.
+As a managed river reservoir, Watts Bar holds its level well through the year.
 That means your dock stays usable, your views stay consistent, and the lake remains navigable for boating and fishing across all four seasons.
+East Tennessee’s mild winters keep the season long.

 What a Typical Lake Day Looks Like